el-acantilado/el-acantilado.github.io/content/es/docs/compilaciones/frases.md

 > "El privilegio de toda una vida es llegar a ser quien realmente eres." -atribuída a **Carl Jung** <br>
 "The privilege of a lifetime is to become who you truly are." -atributted to  **Carl Jung**

+> "Synchronicity is the coming together of inner and outer events in a way that cannot be explained by cause and effect and that is meaningful to the observer." ― Carl Jung

 ## Libertad

 > "Corruptissima re publica plurimae leges." -Tacitus. <br>